 - Don’t give them any personal information.
 Phone scammers are experts at getting you to give out personal details.
 Don’t do it – even if you’re told they “have to ask to prove your identity”.
 The three most useful details to a scammer are (in this order): (1) your credit card details, (2) your date of birth and (3) your tax file number.

-- If you’re nervous calling the ATO, call your accountant.
-Through our online access to the ATO we can tell you how much you really owe, and what is overdue.
-If the call is legit, we can even call back on your behalf.
+- If you’re nervous about calling the ATO, call your accountant.
+Through our online access to the ATO, we can tell you how much you really owe, and what is overdue.
+If the call is legitimate, we can even call back on your behalf.

 - It doesn’t come from a private number.
-I’ve never received a phone call from the ATO with a caller ID: not from a specific case officer, not from the generic call centre. .
+I’ve never received a phone call from the ATO with a caller ID: not from a specific case officer and not from the generic call centre.

-- The say they are from Probe Collections, Recoveriescorp or Dun and Bradstreet, calling on behalf of the ATO.
-According to the ATO website, none of these make collection calls for the ATO anymore. .
+- They say they are from Probe Collections, Recoveriescorp or Dun and Bradstreet, calling on behalf of the ATO.
+According to the ATO website, none of these providers makes collection calls for the ATO anymore.